jerzydziewierz/jerzydziewierz/README.md

 💬 Ask me about ultrasound.
 I love everything ultrasound.

-📫 How to reach me: See my [portfolio website here](https://www.rey.wiki)
+📫 How to reach me: See my [portfolio website here](https://www.rey.wiki) or contact me [on LinkedIn](https://www.linkedin.com/in/dr-george-rey-dziewierz/)